awslabs/aws-security-assessment-solution/README.md

 </details>

 ## Review the results
 After the solution is deployed, a Lambda function starts the CodeBuild project.
 After the CodeBuild project is finished building, the Prowler results will be uploaded to the created Amazon S3 bucket.
 If you configured [notifications](#notifications), you will get an email when the Prowler scan is complete.
-If you configured [reporting](#reporting-summary), you will have a consolidated csv and presentation file in the /reports folder.
+If you configured [reporting](#reporting-summary), you will have a consolidated csv file in the /reports folder.

 If you didn't configure email alerts, you can monitor the progress from the [CodeBuild console](https://console.aws.amazon.com/codesuite/codebuild/projects).